-The Company has established a Long-Term Incentive Plan ("LTIP").
+The Company has established a Long Term Incentive Plan ("LTIP").
 The measurement period in respect of a performance condition is 36 months after the grant date and the vesting period is a further 6 months after this date.
-If a call has not been made in respect of the vested options within this period or where the holder ceases to hold office or employment within the Company (whether or not vested) then the options will lapse.
+If a call has not been made in respect of the vested options within this period or where the holder ceases to hold office or employment within the Company (whether or not vested), the option will lapse.
+As at 31 December 2015, there were no LTIPs outstanding as they had either been exercised or had lapsed during the year.